Post- Money Valuation of Startup

 The other way to include the pool in the valuation is by multiplying the pool shares by the sale price and then adding it to the sum.
 The valuation can be drastically affected by the strike price.
 It might look like inflation in the valuation of the company if the strike price is high.

 The fastest way you can determine the post-money valuation is by taking the amount invested and dividing it by the expected ownership percentage that you would get.
-For example, Google will like to invest $6 million for 60% ownership of your startup.
-The post-money valuation is $30 million ($6 million divided by 60%)
+For example, Google invest $6 million for 60% ownership of your startup with a pre-money valuation of $20 million.
+The post-money valuation would be ($6 million divided by 60%) + $20 million = $30 million.

 Discounted Cash Flows